Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: The coupling into and from the past algorithm

-From a mathematical point of view, Algorithm~\ref{algo:rec} can be viewed as a run of an instrumental, homogeneous Markov chain on the set of $|G|$-ary trees whose leaves are labeled by $G^n$, which is stopped as soon as a tree of depth $0$ is reached.
-One iteration of this chain, corresponding to one loop of of algorithm, is illustrated in Figure~\ref{fig:exampleIter}.
+From a mathematical perspective, Algorithm~\ref{algo:rec} can be considered a run of an instrumental, homogeneous Markov chain on the set of $|G|$-ary trees whose leaves are labeled as $G^n$, which is stopped as soon as a tree of depth $0$ is reached.
+Figure~\ref{fig:exampleIter} illustrates one iteration of this chain, corresponding to one loop of the algorithm.

-Algorithm~\ref{algo:rec} is thus very close to the high level method termed `Coupling Into And From The Past' in~\cite{wilson00PSreadonce} (see Section~7, in particular Figure~7).
-Indeed, in addition to coupling the trajectories starting \emph{from} all possible states at past time $t$, one uses here a coupling of the conditional distributions before time $t$ (that is, into the past).
-A small difference is that we want here to sample $X_{n:-1}$ and not only $X_{-1}$.
-The CSD $D_t^n$ plays the role of the state denoted by $X$ in~\cite{wilson00PSreadonce}, and $H_t^n$ plays the role of $F$.
+Algorithm~\ref{algo:rec} thus closely resembles the high-level method termed `coupling into and from the past' in~\cite{wilson00PSreadonce} (see Section~7, in particular Figure~7).
+In fact, in addition to coupling the trajectories starting \emph{from} all possible states at past time $t$, we use a coupling of the conditional distributions before time $t$ (that is, into the past).
+Our algorithm is slightly different because we want to sample $X_{n:-1}$ in addition to $X_{-1}$.
+The CSD $D_t^n$ corresponds to the state denoted by $X$ in~\cite{wilson00PSreadonce}, and $H_t^n$ corresponds to $F$.